 The Task Force received thousands of comments through surveys, meetings, and email.
-To help manage this large amount of feedback for review and consideration, the Task Force organized the input into PPS' four key attributes for successful places in addition to the category of Carbon Neutrality to support the City's initiative to become carbon neutral by 2030.
-Community comments are therefore summarized under the following five categories and presented as "snapshot summaries" on the following pages.
+To help manage this large amount of feedback for review and consideration, the Task Force organized the input into Project for Public Spaces four key attributes for successful places, in addition to the category of Carbon Neutrality, to support the City's initiative to become carbon neutral by 2030.

+Community comments are therefore summarized under the following five categories and presented as "snapshot summaries" in Appendix E.